-- City of Gainesville City Clerk;

-- Alachua County Clerk of the Court;

-- The Independent Florida Alligator and The Gainesville Sun;

-- Alachua County Library District main library in downtown Gainesville; and

-- Millhopper and Tower branch libraries.
+- City of Gainesville City Clerk; - Alachua County Clerk of the Court; - The Independent Florida Alligator and The Gainesville Sun; - Alachua County Library District main library in downtown Gainesville and Cone Park, Library Partnership, Millihopper and Tower branch libraries via its eBranch website.

 Note: The Independent Florida Alligator, The Gainesville Sun and Gainesville Guardian display advertisements are written in a "reader friendly" fashion using clear, concise, and interesting language as free of technical jargon as possible.
-See Appendix E for examples of display advertisements.
+See Appendix D for examples of display advertisements.